 A member of the University’s community service committee, Benjamin has volunteered to help staff United Way events, physical fairs and the DMU booth at the Iowa State Fair.

 “We’ve had various requests for help from the community in which Annette has been able to share her insights from being a mother who’s worked her tail off to make a good life for her daughter,” says fellow community service committee member and DMU communications associate Courtney Tompkins.
-“She is a true inspiration and a woman I’m proud to call friend.”
+“She is a true inspiration and a woman I’m proud to call a friend.”